SliencerX/Diffusion_Guided_Adversarial_State_Perturbations_in_Reinforcement_Learning/README.md

 ## Introduction

 This repository provides the **official implementation of the SHIFT attacks** introduced in our NeurIPS 2025 paper *Diffusion Guided Adversarial State Perturbations in Reinforcement Learning*.
 SHIFT (**Stealthy History-alIgned diFfusion aTtack**) is a **semantic-aware, policy-agnostic diffusion-based attack** that goes beyond traditional $l_p$-norm constraints.
-Unlike prior pixel-level perturbations, SHIFT generates **realistic, semantics-changing adversarial states** that remain **historically aligned** with the agent’s trajectory to evade detection.
+Unlike prior pixel-level perturbations, SHIFT generates **realistic, semantics-changing adversarial states** and remain **stealthy** at the same time.

 Our method introduces two variants:
 - **SHIFT-O** — perturbs observations using *true history*, producing semantically altered but trajectory-faithful states.